 As New Brunswickers, we know the power of nature.
 We also know that, for you, saving money and being environmentally responsible is important.
 That's why we created the Net Metering program.

-- have an Electrical Wiring Permit from a licensed electrician, and inspection and approval by the New Brunswick Department of Public Safety, Technical Inspection Services.
+- Have an Electrical Wiring Permit from a licensed electrical contractor, and be inspected and approved by the New Brunswick Department of Public Safety, Technical Inspection Services.
 The applicant’s electrical contractor should inquire as to what is needed before starting the project.

-A special type of meter or “net meter” will be installed replacing your existing meter.
-This new meter provides readings for the electricity you use from NB Power, and the electricity you produce and send back to our distribution system.
-We then bill you for the difference or ‘net' amount of electricity used.
+- A special type of meter will be installed replacing your existing meter.
+This new meter provides readings for the electricity you use from NB Power, and the excess electricity backfed to NB Power’s distribution

 system.
 The generator cannot be turned on before metering is in place, and written approval from NB power is provided.

 - It is also mandated by regulation that the owner of the home or place of business meets the ownership requirements as per the Electricity from Renewable Resources Regulation 2015-60.

 - For possible incentives related to the cost of installing the system, please visit our Total Home Energy Savings Program prior to any work being started.

 For possible incentives related to the cost of installing the system, please visit our Total Home Energy Savings Program prior to any work being started.
 The federal government has also launched the Greener Homes program to support energy efficiency improvements for homeowners.
 Start by registering in NB Power’s Total Home Energy Savings Program first and benefit from both programs.